dillionmegida/thewebfor5/src/pages/p/gatsby-with-netlify-cms.md

 When I started running this website, I'd have to pass through the following process to publish an article;

-* Write the article in a markdown file of which `gatsby-file-system` working with `gatsby-transformer-remark` and `createPages API` would automatically create a HTML page for the file.
+* Write the article in a markdown file of which [`gatsby-source-filesystem`](https://www.gatsbyjs.org/packages/gatsby-source-filesystem/) working with [`gatsby-transformer-remark`](https://www.gatsbyjs.org/packages/gatsby-transformer-remark/) and [`createPages API`](https://www.gatsbyjs.org/tutorial/part-seven/) would automatically create a HTML page for the file.
 * Push the file to my Github repository when the article is ready
 * Access my Ubuntu system on digitalocean, pull files from repository and serve from there.